shady831213/terminus/README.md

 # terminus
-A verification-friendly riscv isa simulator in rust.
+A riscv isa simulator in rust.

 ## Boot Linux in 30s